Mechanical Subsystem

 Grabber

-The grabber subsystem was designed to retrieve and sort objects placed on a pool-bottom table, a key component of the 2025 RoboSub object manipulation task.
-This year’s design builds upon a commercial claw that was significantly modified to improve gripping performance, structural reliability, and integration with vision-based navigation.
+The grabber subsystem was designed to retrieve and sort objects placed on a pool-bottom table, a key component of the 2026 RoboSub object manipulation task.
+This year’s design was focused on being able to grab multiple different shaped objects without relying on interlocking fingers.

 For software-assisted object recognition, the claw was repositioned from the AUV’s rear to directly beneath the downward-facing camera.
 The mount offsets the claw by 2.5 inches using a 3D-printed rail and two C-brackets.
 This dimension is optimized to maximize reach: when the grabber is closed, it extends as far as possible; when opened, it remains within the chassis profile.
 This design allows the AUV to rest on hard surfaces without risking damage to the grabber if it's left attached.
 It also minimizes the need for the AUV to approach the underwater table closely when picking up objects, reducing the risk of collision.
 T-nuts allow for precise lateral adjustment along the rail to optimize camera alignment.